Dr Mansoor Ali

 The introduction and spread of homoeopathy since 1996 has been called a miracle, as it has been so rapid.
 The accomplishments of Torako Yui, as a pioneer, are viewed with awe.
 She had been practicing homoeopathy in London (1966), when she was asked to give a lecture on homoeopathy in Japan

-In 1998, Yui established the Japanese Homoeopathic Medical Association (JPHMA) in Japan, where homeopathy as a profession was unknown then, and who’s main purposes were to diffuse and develop homoeopathic medicine correctly, to form homoeopathic medical educational foundations as an academic body and to register, certify and advise homoeopaths as a professional body.
+In 1998, Yui established the Japanese Homoeopathic Medical Association (JPHMA) in Japan, where homeopathy as a profession was unknown then, and who’s main purposes were to form homoeopathic medical educational foundations as an academic body and to register, certify and advise homoeopaths as a professional body.
 JPHMA was literally the first organization for professional homeopaths in Japan.

 The activities of JPHMA include administering registration exams, education, trainings and professional insurance for homoeopaths, organizing annual academic conferences, publishing quarterly academic homoeopathy journals for its members, integrating and registering counseling clinics called homoeopathic centres, educational organizations for homoeopaths and a membership club called Homoeopathy Toranokokai for those working to diffuse homoeopathy, organizing seminars and charity functions, and presenting at events.